-The 2020 USCHA planning committee has re-issued the Call for Abstracts to solicit proposals from people working in the field of HIV/AIDS interested in convening a workshop at the Virtual USCHA.
-When preparing submissions, please follow all guidelines outlined in this site and submit required materials on or before July 17, 2020, by 5:00 p.m.
-PST.
-The committee will notify everyone accepted as presenters well in advance of the conference dates and send them information concerning all applicable registration and presentation confirmation details.
+When preparing submissions, please follow all guidelines outlined in this site and submit required materials on or before April 28, 2023, by 5:00 p.m.
+PT.
+The committee will notify those accepted as presenters well in advance of the conference dates and send them information concerning all applicable registration and presentation confirmation details.

 Your abstract is scored on the following: